emrahyumuk/NUT-number-to-text/README.md

-# NUT - Number To Text
+# NUT Extended - Number To Text
+Package based on the Nut package - https://github.com/emrahyumuk/NUT-number-to-text
 ---

 Number To Text Converter